8 Things to Consider When Purchasing a New Standby Generator

 - Oil changes– Using a fresh supply of oil with your generator is key to keeping it running smoothly.
 Old oil can degrade your system and cause excess war and tear on the unit, making it work less efficiently.

 - Filter changes– It’s crucial to replace the filter regularly to optimize air flow.
-When a filter gets clogged, not only does it reduce air flow, but it could also cause dirt and other debris to enter the generator, which could eventually damage its internal parts and components.
+When a filter becomes clogged, it reduces air flow, allows dirt and other debris to enter the generator, which will eventually damage its internal parts and components.

 - An inspection– This is a good opportunity to inspect the exterior of your generator.
 Look for corroded or worn-down connections and components.
 Replace these immediately to avoid problems later.
 If you find dust on your generator, wipe it down with a soft cloth.
 Never spray water directly on the unit.